What to Pack for a Self-Catering Caravan Holiday

 - A mini hand wash detergent

-Some caravans have the added luxury of a dishwasher, so it may be worth checking to keep that in mind.
+Some caravans have the added luxury of a dishwasher, so it’s worth checking to keep that in mind.
 We usually grab a small pack of dishwasher tablets from the on-site store.

 What to pack for the kids (including those with disabilities)

-The most significant factor will be how old your kids are.
+The most significant factor will be the age of your kids.
 Travelling with babies and toddlers often feels like travelling with the kitchen sink, but sometimes you need those must-have items, and it’s the same when travelling with a disabled child.
 So much more needs to be prepared for or anticipated.

 - Travel cot – Not everyone is happy hiring a travel cot from the hire shop, so consider where your little one will sleep.
-We opted to take our own in the early days as it was more accessible, but the rooms can be tiny, so it was a squeeze.
+We opted to take our own in the early days, as it was more convenient, but the rooms can be pretty small, so it was a bit of a squeeze.

-- Nappies, wipes, nappy bags – We still have a disabled child in nappies, so it’s the norm to consider his essentials.
+- Nappies, wipes, nappy bags – We still have a disabled child in pads, so it’s the norm to consider his essentials.
 However, there are now many more options, including space-saving cots.

-- Stroller – We use a wheelchair and a stroller but find the stroller is much more convenient when making day trips.
-Highly recommend getting a lightweight stroller; we had a Silver Cross Zest Stroller, and it was excellent and faired well; if you are looking for something for younger ones or one that is aeroplane approved, then consider the Joie Tourist lightweight pushchair, which only weighs 6kg and can support a carrycot or a car seat.
+- Stroller – We use a wheelchair now, but highly recommend getting a lightweight stroller; we had a Silver Cross Zest Stroller, and it was excellent and faired well; if you are looking for something for younger ones or one that is aeroplane approved, then consider the Joie Tourist lightweight pushchair, which only weighs 6kg and can support a carrycot or a car seat.

 - Travel games

-- Highchair, travel potty, stair gates, blackout blinds, fridge locks and toddler cutlery if your kids are on the young side.
+- High chair, travel potty, stair gates, blackout blinds, fridge locks, and toddler cutlery if your kids are on the younger side.

 Beach or Day Out Essentials

-We always want weather lovely enough to get a couple of beach days (especially here in the UK), so it is worth having a self-catering caravan holiday checking list for when the sun shines.
+We always want the weather to be lovely enough to get a couple of beach days (especially here in the UK), so it is worth having a self-catering caravan holiday checklist for when the sun shines.

 - Beach towels